Superyou/papers/micro_rebuttal.md

 If can be done, it would be very nice.
 But we haven't figured out how to do it.

-* QD3: Extension of proof based on two instructions to any number of instructions.
+* QD3: <font color="red"> Extension of proof based on two instructions to any number of instructions. <\font>

 * QD4: RCP based on RC.

+We evaluated the SPEC2017 benchmark under RC to show that our design is compatible with different memory consistency models.

 # Rev-E

 * QE1: Attacks based on network bandwidth usage?

-\rev{For example, with bounded NoC bandwidth, more traffic in NoC may increase the response latency due to queuing.
+For example, with bounded NoC bandwidth, more traffic in NoC may increase the response latency due to queuing.
 This paper assumes that the attackers cannot sense such difference.
-In fact, it is the assumption of {\em all} existing solutions.
+In fact, it is the assumption of  all existing solutions.
 Our results on InvisiSpec and CleanupSpec indicate that both solutions incur extra coherence traffic.
 %InvisiSpec incurs more traffic due to redo of speculative loads---just slightly lower than \projectname.
 To the best of our knowledge,
-no speculative execution based attacks have been demonstrated by leveraging latency increase due to NoC contention. }
+no speculative execution based attacks have been demonstrated by leveraging latency increase due to NoC contention.

-* QE2: Speculative buffer size and its implication on performance?
+* <font color="red">QE2: Speculative buffer size and its implication on performance?<\font>

 # Rev-F

-* QF1: Further analysis on the "speedups"?
+* <font color="red"> QF1: Further analysis on the "speedups"?<\font>

 * QF2: Why CleanUP suffers from 4x more slowdown in Parsec than SPEC?

 We used their original code, so it is not a part of our implementation.
-But we looked into the execution and find ...
+But we looked into the execution and find that the extremely overhead is caused by the high mis prediction rate of that program.
+Higher misprediction rate will cause more cleanup operations and thus incur more stalls in the processor.

 * QF3: 5% slowdown with random replacement, really?
+We admit this is part of our mistake.
+We test random and lru replacement on CleanupSpec and find the slowdown is about 0.05% instead of 5%.
+We have removed the figure and statement for this slowdown.
+But the problem of CleanupSpec still exist, detail explained in Section 3.3.